jaketimm/sports_weather_app_backend/README.md

 ## Description

-This project is a Python application parses racing event schedules, retrieves weather data for track locations, and saves it to a JSON file.
+This project is a Python application that parses racing event schedules, retrieves weather data for track locations, and saves it to a JSON file.
 It uses the Google Weather API to fetch and process weather and location data.

 ## Features

 - Parse racing schedules from PDF or JSON data
 - Fetch weather forecasts for specific tracks
-- Process maps API data for locations
+- Process maps weather API data for locations

 ## Requirements

 - Python 3.x
-- Required libraries: PyQt5 requests python-dotenv
+- Required libraries: PyQt5 requests python-dotenv pdfplumber

 ## Installation